flowel1/apache-beam-python/README.md

 All processing methods called in the various pipeline steps (```some_method```, ```some_other_method``` etc. in the toy example above) must be taken from standard classes in the ```apache_beam``` library, possibly extended or customized.
 They all take one or more PCollections as input and return zero or more PCollections as output.

-Our script uses the following Apache Beam classes to define the various processing steps:
+Our script uses the following Apache Beam classes to define the various processing steps.
+Here we just give a quick and rather informal overview; for further details, the official [Apache Beam Programming Guide](https://beam.apache.org/documentation/programming-guide/) can be consulted.

 - ```beam.Create```